 Sandy received a B.A. from U.C.
 Santa Barbara in 1971.
 He was founder and president of the U.C.S.B.
 Speakers Bureau; represented the University in a Communications Seminar with IBM Executives and was founder and Team Captain of the U.C.S.B.
 Table Tennis Team.

 Active in athletics most of his life, he was Captain and MVP of the Hamilton High School gymnastics team (Los Angeles), lettered at L.A.
 City College and was a California State Table Tennis champion in the mid 70’s.
 Focusing on his executive search business career, he retired from table tennis competition in the 70’s, transitioned to paddle tennis competition and by the mid-1980’s to 2010, won 17 single and doubles paddle tennis championships in California.
 Sandy resumed table tennis competition in 2015- after 37 years and now competes in the U.S. Nationals as well as regional championships.

-Sandy is also a nationally known collector of 1900-1950’s vintage coin-operated penny arcade machines, automatons, Baranger mechanical advertising window displays and automatic music devices (orchestrions, player pianos).
-He is both a member of and has show-cased his collection to several collector orginizations including the Automatic Mechanical Instrument Collector Association (A.M.I.C.A.); the Coin-op Collectors Association (C.O.C.A.) and the Music Box Society (M.B.S.I).
+Sandy is also a nationally known collector of 1900-1950’s vintage coin-operated penny arcade machines, Baranger Jewelry Store Display Motions, mechanical advertising window displays and automatic music devices (orchestrions, player pianos).
+His collection has been show-cased in several magazines” – The Automatic Mechanical Instrument Collector Association (A.M.I.C.A.); the Coin-op Collectors Association (C.O.C.A.) and the Music Box Society (M.B.S.I).

-He and his wife travel throughout the U.S. and are especially fond of driving up the California Coast, staying at bed and breakfast inns and biking through small towns – hopefully close to antique stores.
+He and his wife travel throughout the U.S. and are especially fond of bed and breakfast inns throughout the Calif. coast, E-Biking through small towns – and hunting treasure in antique stores.
 The Hearst Castle in Cambria is one of their favorite destinations.